printfKrzysztof/Drone-Visual-Controler/Documantation/running_simulations.md

 roslaunch dvc dronevisualsim.launch
 ```

-In other terminal no. 2 type:
+In terminal no. 2 type:
 ```
 ./startpray.sh
 ```

-In other terminal no. 3 type:
+In terminal no. 3 type:
 ```
 ./startdrone.sh
 ```

-In other terminal no. 4 type:
+In terminal no. 4 type:
 ```
-rosrun
+rosrun dvc pilot
 ```

-**If you use VS CODE you can use Tasks added by me**
+**If you use VS CODE you can use Tasks added by me.**

 You can also use mission commander if you want: